WRCM: Signal

 During its time as a local broadcaster, the station identified itself as "New Life 91.9, WRCM Wingate/Charlotte" and heavily promoted churches throughout the Charlotte metropolitan area.
 However, its signal is not as strong as those of the major FM stations in the Charlotte area.
 For most of its history, it operated at only 10,000 watts, resulting in marginal coverage even in some parts of Charlotte.
 In many of Charlotte's inner-ring suburbs, it could only be heard on car radios.
 It has since increased its power to 30,000 watts.
 However, it still operates from a tiny (by modern broadcasting standards) 495-foot tower near its former studios in Indian Trail.
 This is necessary to protect WSGE in Dallas, which is located on adjacent 91.7 FM.
 As a result, it still only provides grade B coverage to large parts of the market.
-Most Christian music fans in the western part of the market get a better signal from WMIT in Asheville.
+Before the addition of the WRZM simulcast, most Christian music fans in the western part of the market got a better signal from WMIT in the Asheville area.

 Programming

 Before its switch to K-LOVE, WRCM's music rotation consisted of six or seven current songs in heavy rotation and a mix of six or seven new songs and "classics" from the last two to five years in medium rotation played in a tight format, often back to back with only the station jingle separating songs from each other.
 New songs were chosen with the help of the listener advisory panel.

 The station often promoted live concerts by Contemporary Christian (CCM) musicians, and carried out its Christian mission by performing good works such as collecting donations of baby clothes to support mothers in need who might otherwise consider getting abortions.

 WRCM used the "Charlotte's Number One" Radio Jingle package from RadioScape until it switched to the K-LOVE programming format.

 Starting in 2014, WRCM was simulcast on WRZM in Boiling Springs, North Carolina.

 On October 6, 2014, it was announced that WRCM, along with translators WRZM, W268BU, and sister station WMHK, were being sold to EMF Broadcasting.
 The deal closed on December 19, 2014, a day later than expected because of last-minute legal issues.
-General manager Joe Paulo signed the station off as a local broadcasting entity with a prayer and Chris Rice's rendition of "Great is Thy Faithfulness" at 4:32 p.m.
+General manager Joe Paulo signed station off as a local broadcasting entity with a prayer and Chris Rice's rendition of "Great is Thy Faithfulness" at 4:32 p.m.
 At that point, WRCM flipped its programming to the national K-LOVE network.
 Paulo said that the hymn was the first song ever played on WRCM when it signed on in 1993.
-K-LOVE already owned WWLV in Lexington, North Carolina; which provides a fairly strong signal to the northern portion of the Charlotte market.
+K-LOVE already owned WWLV in Lexington, North Carolina, which provides a fairly strong signal to the northern portion of the Charlotte market.
 The combined footprint of WMHK, WRCM/WLXK, WWLV, and WKVK gives K-LOVE at least secondary coverage to more than half of North and South Carolina.